nextflow-io/training/docs/basic_training/index.md

 ---
-description: Overview of the Fundamentals Nextflow Training material
+description: Introduction
 hide:
     - toc
 ---

-# Welcome
+# Introduction

 You are now on the path to writing reproducible and scalable scientific workflows using Nextflow.
 This guide complements the full [Nextflow documentation](https://www.nextflow.io/docs/latest) - if you ever have any doubts, please refer to that.

-## Objectives
+## Learning objectives

 By the end of this course you should:

-1. Be proficient in writing Nextflow workflows
+-  Write simple Nextflow workflows
-2. Know the basic Nextflow concepts of Channels, Processes and Operators
+-  Describe the Nextflow concepts of Channels, Processes and Operators
-3. Have an understanding of containerized workflows
+-  Have an understanding of containerized workflows
-4. Understand the different execution platforms supported by Nextflow
+-  Understand the different execution platforms supported by Nextflow
-5. Be introduced to the Nextflow community and ecosystem
+-  Describe the Nextflow community and ecosystem

+## Audience & prerequisites

+Please note that this is **not** a beginner's workshop and familiarity with Nextflow, the command line, and common file formats is assumed.

+**Prerequisites**

+-   A GitHub account
+-   Experience with command line
+-   An understanding of common file formats

 ## Follow the training videos

 Free online training events for this course are run approximately every six months.
 Videos are streamed to YouTube and questions are handled in the nf-core Slack community.

 You can watch the recording of the most recent training ([March, 2024](https://nf-co.re/events/2024/training-foundational-march)) in the [YouTube playlist](https://youtu.be/dbOKB3VRpuE?si=MYBy4-gjRfEYkVRM) below:

 <div style="text-align: center;">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/watch?v=dbOKB3VRpuE&list=PL3xpfTVZLcNgLBGLAiY6Rl9fizsz-DTCT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen="" data-ruffle-polyfilled=""></iframe>
 </div>

+!!! warning

+    Please note that the training material is updated regularly and that the videos may be out of date.

 If English is not your preferred language, you may find it useful to follow the training from the [March 2023 event](https://nf-co.re/events/2023/training-march-2023), which is available in multiple languages.

-Please note that some parts of the training material may have been updated since this was recorded.

 -   :flag_gb: [English recording](https://youtube.com/playlist?list=PL3xpfTVZLcNhoWxHR0CS-7xzu5eRT8uHo)
 -   :flag_in: [Hindi recording](https://youtube.com/playlist?list=PL3xpfTVZLcNikun1FrSvtXW8ic32TciTJ)
 -   :flag_es: [Spanish recording](https://youtube.com/playlist?list=PL3xpfTVZLcNhSlCWVoa3GURacuLWeFc8O)
 -   :flag_pt: [Portuguese recording](https://youtube.com/playlist?list=PL3xpfTVZLcNhi41yDYhyHitUhIcUHIbJg)
 -   :flag_fr: [French recording](https://youtube.com/playlist?list=PL3xpfTVZLcNhiv9SjhoA1EDOXj9nzIqdS)

-## Overview

-To get you started with Nextflow as quickly as possible, you will be walked through the following steps:

-1. Set up a development environment to run Nextflow
-2. Explore Nextflow concepts using some basic workflows, including a multi-step RNA-Seq analysis
-3. Build and use Docker containers to encapsulate all workflow dependencies
-4. Dive deeper into the core Nextflow syntax, including Channels, Processes, and Operators
-5. Cover cluster and cloud deployment scenarios and explore Seqera Platform's capabilities

-This will give you a broad understanding of Nextflow, to start writing your own workflows.
-We hope you enjoy the course!
-This is an ever-evolving document - feedback is always welcome.